gabrielrdebarros/gabrielrdebarros/README.md

 ### Hello humans, my name is @GabrielRdeBarros, welcome!! 👋👋

  *---Your leadership will change the way you strategize a winning team::1st_place_medal:---*

+ - 🎯 I have for short and long term goals to unwind my professional side, become a Mobile Developer and make my work motivating for others.

 <!--
 **gabrielrdebarros/gabrielrdebarros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.